CIT Week

 • LOTS of fun and memories!

-An Overview of CIT Week
+Overview of CIT Week

 Each day of CIT Week has a different theme, which will guide the discussions and activities of that day.
 These five themes are: